The Cost of Payday Loans: Not Excessive, Study Shows

 There are numerous entries in the volumes of study on payday loans which suggest that low- to middle-income (LMI) families are the most frequent users of the product.
 Where access to credit and liquid assets are limited – particularly in areas that are not well-served by the traditional banking industry – the need for short term credit is greatest.
 Yet payday loan industry critics continue to produce statistics which they claim are evidence that too much of LMI families’ income is being eaten up by the allegedly excessive fees that payday lending outlets charge for their services.

 Not According to this University of Michigan/Federal Reserve Study

 In an August 2009 paper entitled “And Banking for All?” by Michael Barr and Benjamin Keys of the University of Michigan and Jane Dokko of the Federal Reserve Board, we see the expense for alternative financial services like payday loans expressed in very different terms for LMI families.
 Contrary to your average slapdash media expose, their well-researched study found (using the Detroit area as a sample) that “for the vast majority of households, annual outlays on financial services for transactional and credit products are relatively small, around one percent of annual income.”
-Payday loans and similar alternative financial services make up only a fraction of that, as we’ll see.
+Payday loans online same day and similar alternative financial services make up only a fraction of that, as we’ll see.

 The Nature of the Study